magit/magit.vc/donate/index.md

 # Bank transfers

-I recomment transfering to my [IBAN](/donate/iban.html) account, if you also happen to have an IBAN account.
-IBAN transfers have the advantage that there are *no fees*, except for the currency conversion fees.
+I recomment transfering to either my EUR or CHF [IBAN](/donate/iban.html) account, if you also happen to have an IBAN account.
+IBAN transfers have the advantage that there are *no fees*, except potentially for a currency conversion fees.